Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   o  DevAddr: a 32-bit non-unique identifier assigned to a end-device statically or
      dynamically after a Join Procedure (depending on the activation mode)

+  o  RCS: Reassembly Check Sequence.
+Used to verify the integrity of the
+     fragmentation-reassembly process

   o  TBD: all significant LoRaWAN-related terms.

 # Static Context Header Compression Overview